exaexa/ShinySOM/TUTORIAL.md

   21-10-15_Tube_031  198724            9642        7469        3025     6366       1472  107295   6879
   21-10-15_Tube_032  218421            9904       11307        3017     7789       1673   75288   5373
 ```

+The column marked `<NA>` represents the cells that were not assigned any annotation, ie. those that were left out as "gray" in the clustering interface.

 ### Processed single-cell data
 For various purposes, it may also be beneficial to export the data. `ExportDF(dataset)` exports a large data frame that contains a lot of information about the dataset: